 This guides shows you how to use content marketing tactics and SEO together to get the type of qualified leads that can only come from a highly executed content marketing strategy.

 Below we go through the different components of your content marketing strategy.

 Content marketing is the process of creating any type of visual, text, audio, or other multimedia information to educate and engage prospective customers.
 The power of content marketing is that as you present more and more valuable information, your community and prospect pool grows.

 For the purposes of this conversation, content marketing will be discussed as part of your digital marketing strategy.
-While many companies do produce offline content, we want to focus this conversion to online marketing only.
+While many companies do produce offline content, we want to focus this conversation to online marketing only.

 Because 68% of consumers now read content online about brands that interest them before making a decision.
 This translates into a 62% decrease in costs compared to traditional marketing efforts.